-The Company continues to review potential transactions, but as of the date of this MD&A, none have been approved by the Board of Directors.
+The Company continues to review potential transactions with a view to creating value for the Company's shareholders, but as of the date of this MD&A, none have been approved by the Board of Directors.

 RELATED PARTY TRANSACTIONS

 The Company's related parties consist of companies owned by executive officers and directors and Companies with common officers and directors.
 The following is a list of the related parties that the Company entered into trading transactions with: